When you have finished using your washer

 Washer sounds and beeps

-Your washer will make sounds that you will not have heard from other clothes washers.
+- Your washer may make sounds that you will not have heard from other clothes washers.

-- While draining, your machine may give several low thuds.
-Your machine is checking that the water has drained before spinning.
+- While draining, your washer may give several low thuds.
+Your washer is checking that the water has drained before spinning.

 - Your washer will beep if you have used ‘No Spin’ and at the end of the cycle.

-- If your machine is beeping continuously or giving a musical series of beeps, refer to the ‘Before you call for service’ section.
+- If your washer is beeping continuously or giving a musical series of beeps, refer to the ‘Before you call for service’ section.

 Automatic lint system